OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Dynamic Analysis

-To verify if a session timeout is implemented, proxy your requests through an interception proxy:
+To verify if a session timeout is implemented, proxy your requests through an interception proxy and perform the following steps:

-1. Log into the application.
+1. Log in to the application.
-2. Perform a couple of operations that require authentication.
+2. Access a resource that requires authentication, typically a request for private information belonging to your account.
+3. Try to access the data after an increasing number of 5-minute delays has passed (5, 10, 15, ...).
-3. Leave the session idle until it expires.
+Leave the session idle until it expires.
-4. After session expiry, attempt to use the same session ID to access authenticated functionality.
+4. Once the resource is no longer available, you will know the session timeout.

-If you can still access the resources this test case fails and the session timeout is not invalidating the session on server-side.
+If you can still access the resources after a timeout, this test case fails and the session timeout is not invalidating the session on server-side.

+> When using Burp Proxy, you can use the [Session Timeout Test extension](https://portswigger.net/bappstore/c4bfd29882974712a1d69c6d8f05874e "Session Timeout Test extension") to automate this test.

 ### Testing User Logout (MSTG‑AUTH‑4)

 The purpose of this test case is verifying logout functionality and determining whether it effectively terminates the session on both client and server and invalidates a stateless token.

-Failing to destroy the server-side session is one of the most common logout functionality implementation errors .
+Failing to destroy the server-side session is one of the most common logout functionality implementation errors.
 This error keeps the session or token alive, even after the user logs out of the application.
-An attacker who gets valid authentication information can continue to use it and hijack a user account.
+An attacker who gets valid authentication information can continue to use it and hijack a user's account.

 Many mobile apps don't automatically log users out because it is inconvenient for customers by implementing stateless authentication.
 The application should still have a logout function, and it should be implemented according to best practices, destroying the access and refresh token on the client and server.
 Otherwise, authentication can be bypassed when the refresh token is not invalidated.

 #### Static Analysis

-If server code is available, make sure logout functionality terminates the session is terminated .
+If server code is available, make sure logout functionality terminates the session correctly.
 This verification will depend on the technology.
 Here are different examples of session termination for proper server-side logout:

 - [Spring (Java)](https://docs.spring.io/autorepo/docs/spring-security/4.1.x/apidocs/org/springframework/security/web/authentication/logout/SecurityContextLogoutHandler.html "Spring (Java)")
 - [Ruby on Rails](https://guides.rubyonrails.org/security.html "Ruby on Rails")